Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 "Set it and forget it works."
 It doesn't.
 Consistent upkeep always wins in the long run.

-## A Simple Routine You Can Actually Stick To
+## A simple routine you can actually stick to

 **Weekly:** Post on your GBP, reply to reviews and messages, quickly check your top pages for any obvious issues.
 Keep the feedback loop tight.